#Cosmic Consciousness (Quotes)

 And the film "Fight Club", in which Magha Sun Edward Norton plays an insomniac character who has dissociative identity disorder.
 And his split personality is interestingly played by Mula Sun Brad Pitt.

-Then we have the film "Insomnia", directed by Ketu in Magha Christopher Nolan, starring Ashwini Sun Al Pacino who plays an insomniac detective who faces some mental challenges.
+Then the film "Insomnia", directed by Ketu in Magha Christopher Nolan, starring Ashwini Sun Al Pacino who plays an insomniac detective who faces some mental challenges.

-There is a spiritual belief about insomnia, which suggests that there may be a disturbance in one's spirit; unresolved issues that have been long suppressed can be linked to an imbalance of energy within the body.
-This causes restlessness and more mental problems.
-This could make sense as Ketu and the 12H deal with what is unconscious -- and how that tends to be our deep, rooted traumas and the way in which they affect us & those around us.
-And not just traumas, could just be repression of one's own internal suffering from either loneliness or external pressures.
-We see this with Patrick Bateman, whose only outlet is literal murder, or Tyler Durden's 'revolutionary' fight club causing more destruction around him as planned.
-Both characters violently act out from these unaddressed decaying energies within themselves and from within society.
+There is a spiritual belief about insomnia which suggests there may be a disturbance in one's spirit; unresolved issues that have been long reppressed may be linked to an imbalance of energy within the body.
+This imbalance causes restlessness and mental problems.
+This idea aligns with Ketu and the 12th house, which deal with the unconscious — particularly deep-rooted traumas and the ways in which they affect us and those around us.
+It isn’t just about traumas; it can also stem from the repression of internal suffering caused by loneliness or external pressures.
+We see this with Patrick Bateman, whose only outlet is literal murder, or Tyler Durden's "revolutionary" fight club, which causes more destruction around him as planned.
+Both characters violently act out from these unaddressed, decaying energies within themselves and within society.

 The series "Sharp Objects", directed by Magha Moon Jean-Marc Vallé, mostly deals with family traumas, but also shows how those traumas and unresolved energies literally cause death and chaos around them.